Are You Applying Facial Oil Wrong?

-I keep seeing something crazy all over skincare and beauty blogs—celebs and beauty gurus recommending applying face oil in place of your routine’s regular serum step.
-It seems logical; facial oil has a similar texture and viscosity to serums.But applying oil before your other skincare products might actually muck up the efficacy of your routine.
+If you’ve been applying facial oil before your serums or in place of your moisturizer, this post is for you.
+It may seem logical: facial oil has a similar texture and viscosity to serums, right?
+But applying oil before your other skincare products might actually muck up the efficacy of your routine.
 Oils are occlusive ingredients, meaning that while they are excellent at keeping moisture in the skin, they don’t let much else penetrate the skin once they’re applied.
 Can’t get enough of your fave facial oil?
 Here are a few tips for using it correctly to get the most out of every drop.